CLARIAH/DANE-server/README.md

 *NOTE: DANE-server is still in development, as such authorisation (amongst other featueres) has not yet been added.
 Use at your own peril.*

-Run the DANE-server server as follows:
+Run the DANE-server server as follows (this starts a Gunicorn HTTP server):

     dane-server